 For fabs and abs, there is first of all no real reason to distinguish floating point and integer interfaces.
 Mathematically it is clear what all these functions should do, and users can expect to have a single easy to use interface to address that feature.
-Second, abs had gone quite wrong for integer types: in some case there are cases where calls are undefined, simply because the historic choice for the return type was wrong.
-They probably date back in times where there were no unsigned types in

-C or where unsigned types could just mask out the sign bit.
-So the choice then had forcibly was a return type that could not hold the absolute value for the minimum integer values in all cases.
+Second, abs had gone quite wrong for integer types: in some cases where are undefined, simply because the historic choice for the return type was wrong.
+They probably date back in times where there were no unsigned types in C or where unsigned types could just mask out the sign bit.
+So the choice then was a return type that could not hold the absolute value for the minimum integer values in all cases.